MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 ## Updates to extensions

-The Microsoft Edge browser periodically checks for new versions of installed Extensions and updates each without user intervention.
+The Microsoft Edge browser automatically checks for new versions of installed Extensions.
+Updates are installed without user intervention.

 <!-- image links -->